Deraj21/dnd5e-enemy-automator/README.md

   - [ ] search, filter, sort functionality
   - [ ] add monsters to encounters functionality
   - [ ] style!
+  - [ ] dynamically load more monsters when user scrolls to bottom, rather than loading all at once

 ## Post-MVP
 - user can login and save multiple encounters